 This includes subsidiaries and participations that were entered into for strategic reasons.
-Strategic participations are companies that cover the areas of business of the Group, as well as companies that support those areas of business.
-Subsidiaries are fully consolidated if they are material for the presentation of a true and fair view of the net assets, financial position and earnings situation of the Group.
+Strategic participations are companies that cover the areas of business of the VBW Group, as well as companies that support those areas of business.
+Subsidiaries are fully consolidated if they are material for the presentation of a true and fair view of the net assets, financial position and earnings situation of the VBW Group.

 Companies on which a material influence is exerted are measured according to the equity method.
-All other participations are reported at fair value, except if their acquisition costs are less than euro 50 thousand or if the related equity share does not exceed the carrying amount by more than euro 100 thousand.
+All other participations are reported at fair value, except if their acquisition costs are less than euro 50,000 and if the related equity share does not exceed the carrying amount by more than euro 100,000.
 As these participations are not listed at a stock exchange and no market prices are available on an active market, the participations are measured by means of valuation methods and input factors some of which are not observable.
 Valuations are effected according to the discounted cash flow method and the peer group approach.
 Various calculation models are applied.
 The income approach is used if VBW controls the company or exercises any management function, and budgets are available accordingly.
 If the company is not controlled, the fair value calculation is performed on the basis of the dividend paid as well as the annual results of the last five years.
 In case of companies whose object does not permit any regular income or the result of which is controlled by the parent company through settlements, the net assets are used as valuation criterion.
 In case of participations in co-operatives, the share capital is used as the fair value, provided the subscription of new shares and the cancellation of existing shares are possible at any time.
 If valuation reports are prepared by external valuators, they will be used for current valuation.

-To the extent that the discounted cash flow method is applied, the discount rates used are based on the respective current recommendations of the professional committee of the Austrian Chamber of Public Accountants and Tax Advisors (Fachsenat der österreichischen Kammer der Wirtschaftstreuhänder) as well as of international financial data service providers and, in the 2021 financial year, range between 7.0 and 10.1 % (2020: 7.0 to 9.8 %).
-The market risk premium used for the calculation is 8.3 % (2020: 8.6 %), the beta values used range between 0.8 and 1.2 (2020: 0.8 to 1.1).
+To the extent that the discounted cash flow method is applied, the discount rates used are based on the respective current recommendations of the professional committee of the Austrian Chamber of Public Accountants and Tax Advisors (Fachsenat der österreichischen Kammer der Wirtschaftstreuhänder) as well as of international financial data service providers and, in the 2022 financial year, range between 9.2 and 12.9 % (2021: 7.0 to 10.1 %).
+The market risk premium used for the calculation is 8.1 % (2021: 8.3 %), the beta values used range between 0.9 and 1.3 (2021: 0.8 - 1.2).
 Additional country risks did not have to be considered.
 Discounts due to fungibility and exercise of control in the amount of 10 % in each case are effected for two participations.